Drone Laws in Oregon

 The rule does not apply if:

-1. The person uses the unmanned aircraft system to release, discharge, propel or eject anonlethal projectile for purposes other than to injure or kill persons or animals;
+1. The person uses the unmanned aircraft system to release, discharge, propel, or eject a nonlethal projectile for purposes other than to injure or kill persons or animals;

 2. The person uses the unmanned aircraft system for nonrecreational purposes in compliance with specific authorization from the Federal Aviation Administration;

-3. The person notifies the Oregon Department of Aviation, the Oregon State Police and any other agency that issues a permit or license for the activity requiring the use of the unmanned aircraft system of the time and location at which the person intends to use an unmanned aircraft system that is capable of releasing, discharging, propelling or ejecting a projectile at least five days before the person uses the system;
+3. The person notifies the Oregon Department of Aviation, the Oregon State Police, and any other agency that issues a permit or license for the activity requiring the use of the unmanned aircraft system at the time and location at which the person intends to use an unmanned aircraft system that is capable of releasing, discharging, propelling or ejecting a projectile at least five days before the person uses the system;

-2. The person maintains a liability insurance policy in an amount not less than $1 million that covers injury resulting from use of the unmanned aircraft system.
+5. The person maintains a liability insurance policy in an amount not less than $1 million that covers injury resulting from use of the unmanned aircraft system.

 837.375 Interference with an unmanned aircraft system; unauthorized control.